Favourites

 (1984, Forman)

-Okay we all know Peter Shaffer's play is a travesty-bio littered with historical inaccuracies, but Forman's movie is done with such vigour and attention to period detail that you've got to love it.
+Okay we all know Peter Shaffer's play is a period fantasy littered with historical inaccuracies, but Forman's movie is done with such vigour and attention to period detail that you've got to love it.
 WAM as a giggling pop-star?
 Why not?
 Favourite anachronisms?
-The non-performer orchestra conductors (a century too early) plus musicians depicted using period instruments, yet the soundtrack blasts from steel-strings (they would have actually used catgut, which gives a much gentler sound).
+The non-performer orchestra conductors (a century too early) plus musicians depicted using period instruments, yet the soundtrack blasts from steel-strings (they would have actually used catgut, which gives a much gentler sound)

 L' Appartement